Training

 Jennie

-SamGroup eight – the walk/run group
+SamGroup nine – the walk/run group

 Thursday track nights